oconnor663/blake3-py/README.md

 available for your environment, you'll need to [install the Rust toolchain](https://rustup.rs).

-## Thread Safety and the GIL

-Like the `hashlib` functions in the Python standard library, we release the GIL while hashing, to avoid blocking other threads for a potentially long time.
-However, this allows race conditions: it's possible for other threads to access a hasher or an input buffer while hashing is going on.
-This is worse than an ordinary Python race condition.
-It's undefined behavior in the C/C++/Rust sense.
-But this seems to be the standard way to do hashing in Python.
-In any case, it should be rare for real world programs to share a hasher between threads.
-For more details about this issue, see the comments on usafe code in `lib.rs`.

 ## C Bindings

 Experimental bindings for the official BLAKE3 C implementation are available in